statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 <collada document="duck.dae" animation="#bob" ... />
 {% endhighlight %}

-And there you have it -- bobbing ducks.
-Unfortunately, all of the ducks bob in perfect sync, which seems unnatural.
-It would be a little more fun if all of the ducks moved independently, and making that happen is a perfect task for the GLGE JavaScript API.
+And there you have it -- bobbing ducks!

+Unfortunately, all of the ducks bob in perfect sync, which appears unnatural unless the ducks are training for synchronized swimming.
+It would be more fun if all of the ducks moved independently.
+Making that happen is a perfect task for the GLGE JavaScript API.

 ### Intro to The JavaScript API

-The XML declaration is good for setting up an initial scene, but what if you want to add or remove objects dynamically or move things around?
-Enter the [GLGE API][api] which lets you do everything the XML document can do and much more.
-It is in fact possible to create a scene entirely with JavaScript and without any XML at all -- but the JavaScript ends up being much more verbose and looks like copy-and-paste boilerplate.
+The XML declaration is great for setting the initial scene, but what if you want to add or remove objects dynamically or move things around?
+Enter the [GLGE API][api], which lets you do everything the XML document can do and more.
+It's even possible to create a scene entirely with JavaScript -- no XML at all -- but the JavaScript will be very verbose and feel a lot like boilerplate.
 If your scene starts the same way every time, stick with XML.

 Regardless of how you created the scene you'll need JavaScript to manipulate it.
 In the case of our ducks, we created the scene and animations using XML, but to make the ducks bob independently we can use JavaScript.

 First, we can modify the XML to give each duck a unique ID, which will make retrieval using `doc.getElement()` easy.
-(We could use `doc.getChildren()` and traverse the scene graph, but that's kind of overkill for this demonstration.)
+(Alternatively we could use `doc.getChildren()` and traverse the scene graph, but that's kind of overkill for this demonstration.)

 {% highlight xml %}
 <collada id="duck1" document="duck.dae" animation="#bob" ... />